py-lama/loglama/README.md

 ### Component Integration Points

-All major ecosystem components (WebLama, APILama, PyLama Core, PyBox, PyLLM) integrate with LogLama by:
+All major ecosystem components (WebLama, APILama, PyLama Core, BEXY, PyLLM) integrate with LogLama by:
 - Using the centralized `.env` configuration
 - Logging to their own log files, which are collected by LogLama
 - Supporting structured, context-aware logging for unified analysis